 Thank you Paula Kaminska for these techniques.

 This is the more advanced version of the Bound Angle pose.
-It helps stress reduction and provides a deep relaxed state of mind at the end of any yoga practice.
+It helps stress reduction and provides a deeply relaxed state of mind at the end of any yoga practice.

 How to: Begin with the Bound Angle pose, rest the back and arms on the floor, palms facing up.